 L-R: Debbie Wilcox, Sir Terry Matthews, Carwyn Jones and Stephen Bowcott during a ground-breaking photo-call for the ICC Wales at the Celtic Manor Resort in Newport.
 23 June 2017

 This must have been one of the quickest photo-shoots of my entire career.
 For this particular shot I approached the nice and simple theme, a horizontal headshot with a plain white background.
 My Canon 85mm f1.2 helped quite a bit too, throwing everything behind the First Minister’s shoulder out of focus.

-This is my favourite pictures as it has the element of old technology which in effect give power to new laws and also shows that there are quite a few other important people working for government, without whom, even a Head of State could not function.
+This is my favourite picture of the First Minister as it has the element of old technology which in effect gives power to new laws and also shows that there are quite a few other important people working for government, without whom, even a Head of State could not function.

 To see all of our pictures of First Minister Carwyn Jones, click here.

 © Athena Picture Agency Ltd, proud suppliers of news and press photography, pr public relations photography, sports photography, features photography, stock and aerial photography in Wales, UK